hferyoa/CoSC/Appendix/Lore/Strahd von Zarovich.md

 >>[!tip]- The Contract
 >>![[Strigoi|Strigoi]]
 >
 >At roughly the same time another student - a young Romanian girl - caught his eye.
 Tatyana; a woman of fine lineage and remarkable beauty.
 She soon had his full attention, and he believed he would wed her.
-He lavished Tatyana with gifts and attention, and when they both graduated and she announced that she would be staying in London, he also moved there, deciding to build a castle that he named after his family home: Severndroog.
+He lavished Tatyana with gifts and attention, and when they both graduated and she announced that she would be staying in London, he also moved there, deciding to build a folly that he named after his family home: Severndroog.
 >
 >Strahd insisted that his mother and brother move to Britain as well to stay with him, as some relatives of their old enemies had begun forming alliances in Romania.
 They accepted.
-Sergei eventually took up residence at Severndroog Castle, but Justinia passed away while travelling to their new home.
+Sergei eventually took up residence at Severndroog Folly, but Justinia passed away while travelling to their new home.
 In sorrowful disappointment, Strahd sealed her body in a crypt beneath the castle.
 >
 >Despite Strahd's prior efforts, Tatyana did not return his feelings; instead she fell in love with the younger, warmer Sergei.
 Strahd's pride prevented him from standing in the way of the young couple's love until the day of Sergei and Tatyana's wedding, when Strahd gazed into a mirror and realised he'd been a fool.
 He murdered Sergei and drank his blood, sealing the pact he made with Strigoi.
 >